luxfhe/docs/cofhe/cofhe-docs/docs/devdocs/tutorials/migrating-to-cofhe.md

 # Migrating Your Contract to CoFHE - It's Easy!

-Want to upgrade your Fhenix L2 contract to use CoFHE?
+Want to upgrade your luxfhe L2 contract to use CoFHE?
 Let's walk through it with a simple example - a privacy-enabled ERC20 token.

 ## The Key Change: Async Operations